 - Here would be the place to do some kind of setup before a scenario starts

 The java classes with the steps also inherit from a Green Coffee class, in this case

 GreenCoffeeSteps.
 The connection between the steps in the feature files and the methods happens via annotations.

 When all files are present the only thing left to do is to start the test.
 The tests can be executed like regular Espresso tests via the IDE or via Gradle.

-And of course the tests can be used on Bitbar Testing in the same way like any other Espresso tests (below is a screenshot about one of our test runs at Bitbar Cloud).
-For us that means having our tests packed up in tests suits which are tested at Bitbar Cloud via the Gradle plugin.
+And of course, the tests can be used on Bitbar Testing in the same way as any other Espresso tests (below is a screenshot about one of our test runs at Bitbar Cloud).
+For us, that means having our tests packed up in test suits which are tested at Bitbar Cloud via the Gradle plugin.